ibm-cloud-docs/cloud-activity-tracker/cli/at_cli.md

 To get help on how to run the command to view the status of {{site.data.keyword.cloudaccesstrailshort}}, run the following command:

 ```
-cf at help status
+bx cf at help status
 ```
 {: codeblock}

-## cf at option
+## bx cf at option
 {: #option}

-Displays or changes the retention period for events that are available in a {{site.data.keyword.Bluemix_notm}} space.
+Displays or changes the retention period for events that are available in a space.
 When you set a retention policy, events are deleted automatically when the number of retention days in reached.

 * The period is set in number of days.
 * The default value is **-1**, that is, events are stored and not deleted.

 **Note:** By default, all the events are stored.
-If you do not set a retention period, you must delete them manually by using the `cf at delete` command.
+If you do not set a retention period, you must delete them manually by using the `bx cf at delete` command.

 ```
-cf at option [parameters] [arguments...]
+bx cf at option [parameters] [arguments...]
 ```
 {: codeblock}